ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 1. **Split the document into smaller chunks.** I used LangChain's built-in spaCy splitter that splits text into sentences.
-This process ensures that the text is still coherent when passed to the prompt, especially when an annotation guideline provides exemplars to define the task.
+This process ensures that the text is still coherent when passed to the prompt, especially when an annotation guideline provides exemplars for the task.
-2. **Write a "seed" prompt.** The seed prompt asks GPT-3.5 to classify an example given the *first chunk* of the annotation guideline.
-It then returns a preliminary answer that will be refined later on using the "refine" prompt.
+2. **Write a seed prompt.** The seed prompt asks GPT-3.5 to classify an example given the *first chunk* of the annotation guideline.
+It then returns a preliminary answer that will be refined later on using the refine prompt.
 For our project, the seed prompt looks like this:

     ```